Find out what you can do about nuisance water flowing over your property after heavy rainfalls, commonly called 'stormwater'.

 Some very old buildings may not have been required to be connected to a stormwater system at the time of their construction.

-Council may direct a property owner to connect a building or structure to council's stormwater drainage system and that run-off be directed towards the street or a drainage system, if provided.
+We may direct a property owner to connect a building or structure to the City's stormwater drainage system and that run-off be directed towards the street or a drainage system, if provided.

-Where no Council drainage is available Council may seek the installation of measures designed to detain and spread the water over a wider area.
+Where no City drainage is available we may seek the installation of measures designed to detain and spread the water over a wider area.

 Problems with overland stormwater flow between neighbouring properties are generally a civil matter to be resolved between the respective owners.
-Council has limited powers to intervene.
+We have limited powers to intervene.
 Landowners are encouraged to talk to their neighbours about the problem and to seek a mutually suitable solution.

-If you are having difficulty resolving an overland stormwater dispute with a neighbour, the Community Justice Centre provides a non-legal mediation service.
+If you're having difficulty resolving an overland stormwater dispute with a neighbour, the Community Justice Centre provides a non-legal mediation service.
 They may be able to assist without the need for expensive legal proceedings.
 They can be contacted on 1800 671 964.

 Finally, you can seek legal advice about the feasibility of taking civil action against the party creating the problem if you feel your property has suffered or been exposed to potential damage.